tomkersten/duct_tape/README.md

 APPS_PATH=/some/directory/with/apps
 FILE=$1

+# If a `deploy` script exists at the specified application's
+# `bin` directory...
 if [ -e $APPS_PATH/$FILE/bin/deploy ]
 then
+  # Announce that we are executing it...
   echo "Executing $APPS_PATH/$FILE/bin/deploy"

+  # ...and then execute it
   $APPS_PATH/$FILE/bin/deploy
 else
+  # Throw something in the log so we know some activity took place...
+  # for an application that does not appear to either exist or be
+  # properly set up.
   echo "'$FILE' does not appear to be a site set up to automatically deploy" fi